 Make sure you thoroughly mix the Neoplasene dose with the meal.

-Make sure your pet is really hungry and really thirsty at meal time.
+Make sure your pet is really hungry and really thirsty at mealtime.

-You might have to slightly alter your pet’s feeding schedule to accomplish this.
+You might have to alter your pet’s feeding schedule slightly to accomplish this.

-Tips for Giving Oral Neoplasene With Meals:
+Tips for Giving Your Pet Oral Neoplasene

 - Withhold water for two hours before meal/medicine time.

-- Only give food at meal/medicine time (i.e. twice daily).
+- Only give food at meal/medicine time (i.e., twice daily).

 - Feed a meaty food.